 An untraceable killer.

 When trust-fund-baby-turned-vigilante Mira Proskouriakova hires jobless former soldier Briscoe Hall to assassinate her mother’s killer, targeting her own father is the last thing she expects.

-Publisher’s Note: This expanded novel debuted as an abridged novella in the now-expired Winter Deceptions boxed set that released in August 2022.
+Publisher’s Note: This expanded “director’s cut” novel debuted as a novella in the no-longer-available Winter Deceptions anthology that released in August 2022.

 A daughter’s dangerous mission…

 Nine years ago, Mira’s mother was murdered.
 Her body was never found and the assassin was never caught.

 In Zero Sum (Binary Hackers Book 1), when Mirabella “Mira” Proskouriakova finds out that Dmitri Proskouriakoff is her biological father, she goes undercover as his housekeeper in the hope of learning how her mother was murdered nine years ago.
 A home invasion reveals that Dmitri knows Mira is his daughter, but neither one does anything about their shared secret.

 Fast forward to the present day, Mira’s relationship with her father is still tenuous at best because Mira thinks Dmitri could have done a better job protecting her mother.
 To make it worse, it doesn’t seem to bother him that his former lover and the mother of his child is mysteriously dead.

 If Dmitri doesn’t care, then it’s up to Mira.
 She decides that her mission in life is to find her mother’s killer and execute her own vigilante justice.
 But first, she has to hire an assassin who can handle the weapon for her.

 Even while she’s determined, our newly-minted vigilante is ambivalent about what justice means.
 Wouldn’t it be better to take her mother’s murderer to court?